 It used to be that the lower inkjet printer dpi rating number divided by 3 or 4 was a very crude approximate range for printed images, but it loses all meaning for today's inflated 2400 and 4800 dpi numbers (the ink dots are simply much larger than these grid locations to hold them).

-See the chart on page 86 for guidelines for other printing cases.
+The next page offers Printing Resolution Guidelines for various printing situations.
 Scaling to more printed resolution than that won't be very helpful.
-Often we can only print what is convenient for the image size we have, and if that resulting number comes out at say 187 ppi, then that's just fine, there's no alternative for that image and that printed size.
+More won't necessarily hurt, the excess will be discarded, but it slows things down.
+Often we can only print what is convenient for the image size we have, and if that resulting number comes out at say 187 ppi, then that's just fine, higher resolution may be better, but there's no alternative for that image we have and that printed size.
 Paper quality varies too (ability to retain small ink dots), and 150 ppi is plenty for plain paper.

 Images vary too, some are sharp and some are not.
 Sometimes more than 150 ppi won't help much.
 The low-end of the range is often fine, experiment to see if you can tell much difference.
 Giving the printer huge images can be pretty slow, it takes the printer time to receive and discard all of those pixels.
 Note however that if you are printing the printed image larger than the original photo, then the scanning resolution should be increased accordingly, in the same ratio as the image size (see Scaling in the previous section).